 Cost management is the process of estimating, budgeting, and controlling project costs.
-Typically the cost management process begins during the project initiation and planning phases.
-During the course of the project lifecycle, project managers review and monitor the project’s costs to ensure it doesn't go over the approved budget.Prova Asana per i team finanziari
+The cost management process begins during the planning phase and continues throughout the duration of the project as managers continuously review, monitor, and adjust expenditures to ensure the project doesn't go over the approved budget.Prova Asana per i team finanziari

 Clearly defined project objectives

 A high-level project roadmap or a work breakdown structure (WBS), depending on the complexity of the project

 Once you have a list of necessary resources, the next step is to estimate what it will cost to procure them.
 The key to this step is to gather as much pricing information as possible so that you can make informed cost estimates.